AnthSunrise/Megaman/README.md

-# Mega Man X5 & X6 DuckStation IGT Autosplitters
+# Mega Man X4, X5 & X6 DuckStation Autosplitters

 Welcome!
-Some of you may have noticed in recent streams that a few runners have started using a modified version of **LiveSplit** adjusted to work as an **In-Game Time (IGT)** timer for both *Mega Man X5* and *Mega Man X6*.
+Some of you may have noticed in recent streams that a few runners have started using a modified version of **LiveSplit** adjusted to work as an **In-Game Time (IGT)** timer for both *Mega Man X5* and *Mega Man X6* as well as Autosplits.

 While I'm not against sharing my scripts with the community, I initially kept them within a close circle of trust out of caution—mainly due to the slight fear that a bug might ruin a good run.
-However, given the growing interest from the community, I’ve decided to share them openly.
+However, due to a few people asking for them through DMs, I’ve decided to share them openly.

 ---

 ### Important Details & Compatibility

-* **Platform:** These scripts are designed **exclusively for DuckStation**.
+* **Platform:** These scripts are designed **exclusively for DuckStation**, we've tested several versions and they seemed to work on most.
-* **Tested Versions:** We’ve tested different game versions and regional releases, and everything works as expected so far (though there's always a small chance something was missed).
+* **Tested Versions:** For X4 i'm only working on USA version, X5 and X6 i'm working on both JAP and USA.
 * **Disclaimer:** I am **not** responsible for any lost runs or inaccurate times caused by unexpected bugs.

 > [!TIP]